-Applicants did not short-list any of the alternatives falling into group of eco resin based day targets and did not provide any analysis of their technical properties.
+Applicants did not short-list any of the alternatives falling into group of eco resin based clay targets and did not provide any analysis of their technical properties.
 There is strong evidence that the technical feasibility of such targets is comparable to traditional targets produced from CTPHT.
-This information was confirmed by several industry sources (ISSF, 2020), representatives of the shooters (Finnish Sport Shooting Federation, 2021) as well as by a large-scale manufacturer of clay targets that use eco-resin as a binder (Eurotarget, 2020).
-It should be noted that eco resin-based clay targets, also meeting the requirements of ecofriendly clay targets by ISSF, are used in the ISSF-competitions where the quality requirements are expected to be the highest.
+This information was confirmed by several industry sources (ISSF, 2020), representatives of the shooters (Finnish Sport Shooting Federation (FSSF), 2021) as well as by a large-scale manufacturer of clay targets that use eco-resin as a binder (Eurotarget, 2020).
+It should be noted that eco resin-based clay targets, also meeting the requirements of eco-friendly clay targets by ISSF, are used in the ISSF-competitions where the quality requirements are expected to be the highest.
 For example, in the Olympic Games in Tokyo, the eco-friendly clay targets of a European company were used.
 Prior to the competitions, ISSF has the possibility to check the clay targets, so that they meet very strict technical requirements concerning the strength and breakability characteristics.
 The eco targets of various producers have been shown to meet these criteria.
 However, these standards are not public information.
 The clay target market is already substituting to eco resin-based clay targets, with many producers only marketing/producing them, and many shooting clubs having already switched to shooting only eco-friendly clay targets.
 (FSSF, 2021).

 With respect to natural resin category, out of which Pine (rosin) resin substances is the most common example, it is stated in the applications for authorisation for use of CTPHT as a binder in the manufacture of clay targets that the use of this group of resins can cause production and coating problems.
 It is also stated that clay targets produced with such resins may be more fragile and more likely to develop cracks compared to the ones produced with CTPHT.
 The Dossier Submitter has not found such evidence from any of the interviews and cannot confirm these technical problems related to the use of natural resin.
 However, there is some evidence (ISSF, 2020; 2021) that natural resin-based clay targets might not function well at high temperatures: the clay targets produced with natural resin may soften beyond 30 to 40 degrees Celsius.
+Information received in the consultation on the Annex XV report (#3576), confirmed that the performance of "Gum rosin derivatives o[r] modified natural resin" is acceptable and are currently in use in international competitions.